jotalexvalencia/PRUEBA-OFRENDA/docs/source/index.rst

-Bienvenido to TIC La Ofrenda's documentation!
+Prueba TIC La Ofrenda Documentación!
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers